General Education Program

 Core Area Descriptions

-First Year Writing (3 hours): Students will develop college-level rhetorical knowledge and critical thinking, reading, and writing skills, including process skills and knowledge of conventions.
+First Year Writing courses develop college-level rhetorical knowledge and critical thinking, reading, and writing skills, including process skills and knowledge of conventions.
+Helping students gain access to rhetorical practices begins a process of sharing and making knowledge within the classroom and applying the foundations of effective writing leads to college and career success.

 - analyze contexts and audiences and then act on that analysis in comprehending and creating texts